omgnetwork/elixir-omg/docs/stack_architecture.md

-## OmiseGO Application Architecture
+# OmiseGO Stack Architecture

+This describes the client services stack that communicates with the child chain and root chain to secure the entire Plasma construction and ease application development.
+An application provider will run these services on their own or use a hosted version of these services.

+## Foundations

-### Watcher Service
+### Root chain

 #### Purpose

+Trusted chain used by the Plasma construction to secure funds in the child chain.
+In our case, this is Ethereum.

+### Child chain

+#### Purpose

+Blockchain of transactions for our application.
+Continually submits block hashes to the root chain, as required by the Plasma construction.

+## Client Services

+### Watcher

+#### Purpose

 The watcher first and foremost plays a critical security role in the system.
+The watcher monitors the child chain and root chain (Ethereum) for faulty activity.

 #### Design principles